-- Strive for equitable benefits and impacts of water resource management decisions - Ensure inclusive, diverse, multigenerational, and sustained tribal and community engagement - Use data to inform policies, priorities, and practices - · Encourage multi-benefit projects and green infrastructure - Promote capacity building of a local, skilled workforce - Incorporate tribal knowledge into water management - Integrate the knowledge and experiences of local communities in water planning - Ensure CWP is actionable and adaptable - Address climate resiliency - Establish clear communications (outline priorities, listen, incorporate feedback, maintain dialogue) - Implement vegetated/nature-based solutions
+- Consider equitable benefits and impacts of water resource management decisions - Ensure inclusive, diverse, multigenerational, and sustained community engagement - Use data to inform policies, priorities, and practices - Encourage multi-benefit projects and green infrastructure - Integrate vegetated and nature-based solutions - Promote capacity building of a local skilled workforce - Incorporate tribal knowledge into water management - Ensure CWP is actionable and adaptable - Address climate resiliency - Establish clear communications-outline priorities, listen, incorporate feedback, maintain dialogue

+The CWP aims for sound stewardship of all watersheds and groundwater basins that uplifts all communities.
 The CWP outlines a path to achieve a resilient water future for all Los Angeles County residents.
 Everyone has a role in successfully realizing the CWP.
-By working across County departments and with other partners, actively engaging Tribes and other stakeholders, seeking funding to support CWP implementation, and tracking and reporting on progress, we are committed to facilitating the ongoing collaboration that is core to making the CWP successful.
+By working across County departments and with other partners, actively engaging stakeholders, seeking funding to support CWP implementation, and tracking and reporting on progress, we are committed to facilitating the ongoing collaboration that is core to making the CWP successful.

-LA COUNTY TO WATER PLAN WATER PLA
+LA COUNTY ON WATER PLAN WATER PLAN WATER PLAN